tomhendra/courses/15-fem-professional/7-full-stack-for-front-end-engineers-v2/README.md

 - We could delete entire directories and we won't get a warning.
 - When not logged in as a superuser, when we do something that is restricted in permissions, we have to manually override that every time.
 - It is best practice to login as a user with root permissions but is not root.

+## 4. Server Setup

+### 4.1.
+Domain Names

+- The way that domain names are resolved is by nameserver records called DNS records.
+- There are different types of records depending on what we want to do.
+- A record: Maps name to an IP address (most common).
+- CNAME: Maps name to a different name.
+- We use the `dig` command to check the records on any given domain.

+### 4.2.
+Domain Setup

+- Once we own a domain we beed to add two A records so that it can be resolved to our IP address.
+- We can use DigitalOcean's own nameservers for this.
+- First add the domain in the network menu of the DO dashboard.
+- Then add two A Records with our droplet's IP address:
+  - @ (root domain)
+  - www
+- Now we have two A records that will map the domain name to the droplet IP address.
+- A nameserver is like an address book that holds the records used for resolving domains to IP addresses.
+- But if we try to access the domain at this point, it won't redirect to our website yet, because:

+1. The server is not yet accepting connections.
+2. We need to give domain name resolution control to DO's nameservers rather than the registrar's.

+- Copy the nameservers from DO and change the nameservers in the domain registrar dashboard.
+- This moves the canonical record from the registrar to DigitalOcean.
+- DigitalOcean is now responsible for routing and controlling the DNS resolution.

+### 4.3.
+Server Setup